EmelieMarkkanen/p1-/README.md

 ### Future features
 I would like to add a separate page for contact information with an interactive map and directions on how to get to the location via car or public transport.
 I would like to add videos or sound experience to show for example the rooms and/or the other parts of the location.
+I would like to add a link to the booking form on the page with information about the room options

 ## Wireframes